 50 Billion Eggs Are Laid Each Year

-In the US alone, there are 280 million laying hens that produce 50 billion eggs per year – that’s a lot of omlets.
+There are 280 million laying hens in the US that produce 50 billion eggs per year – that’s a lot of omlets.

 Chicken Poop Can Be Used For Lighting

 The yearly waste product from one hen could supply enough electric to light a 100w light bulb for 5 hours!

 Hens Prefer To Lay in Nests That Already Have Eggs

 Chickens can navigate by using the magnetic fields of the Earth, they can also tell the time by the sun.

 We already know that roosters have an internal circadian rhythm, but they will use daylight intensity to judge whether or not it’s time to go to roost.